Salty - The Flavor Of The Water Element

 Craving salt may mean that you need salt…or it is often an indicator of other patterns in the body.
 These include:

-• The use of low quality or refined salt will lead to a lack of minerals in the body and can create cravings.
+The use of low quality or refined salt will lead to a lack of minerals in the body and can create cravings.

-• Too acidic of blood from heavily processed foods or medical treatments like chemo and radiation will deplete minerals and lead to cravings.
+Too acidic of blood from heavily processed foods or medical treatments like chemo and radiation will deplete minerals and lead to cravings.

-• Living in a fearful or chaotic environment will damage the Water element and lead to depleted minerals which help to anchor the mind.
+Living in a fearful or chaotic environment will damage the Water element and lead to depleted minerals which help to anchor the mind.

-• Having a weak digestive system and lack of hydrochloric acid in the stomach.
+Having a weak digestive system and lack of hydrochloric acid in the stomach.
 Tip here – eat more fermented foods that will have live enzymes – Hello, kimchi and sauerkraut.

-• Eating too many spicy, hot, rich foods or too stimulating of foods like alcohol, coffee, chocolate and sugar.
+Eating too many spicy, hot, rich foods or too stimulating of foods like alcohol, coffee, chocolate and sugar.

 Na-Sodium – where there is salt and the salty flavor there is sodium

 To speak of salt and the salty flavor we must discuss sodium.
 Because sodium is an essential mineral, we need to take a look at sodium from a western quantitative perspective.
 As the primary positive ion in our blood and fluids, sodium is everywhere in the body.
 Historically, when our diets were less processed we used to get in about 1 gram of sodium a day – no high blood pressure there.
-Now, the average person is consuming nearly 12 grams a day.
-Just to be clear, salt itself is 60% chloride and 40% sodium.
+Now, the average person is consuming nearly 12 grams of sodium a day.
+To be clear, salt itself is 60% chloride and 40% sodium.
 That means 5 grams of salt equals about 2 grams of sodium.
 In short, we need only about 5 grams of salt a day.
 Make it a good form of salt such as sea salt.

 Potassium is essential for proper sodium balance in the body.
 If either is in excess it will deplete the other – in the American diet, we are usually over using sodium.
 To help balance the sodium potassium relationship make sure your diet is high in potassium rich foods: including legumes, lentils, whole grains, leafy green, figs, yams and amasake.
 Often eating potassium rich foods will quell salty cravings quickly.